YumaYX/rubydemodoc/input/date/monday_of_this_week1.md

-This Ruby code snippet demonstrates calculating the Monday of the current date.
-It first gets the current date and then subtracts the number of days since the beginning of the week (today's day of the week) from the current date, adding 1 to get the previous Monday.
+This Ruby code snippet demonstrates date manipulation.
+It first requires the `date` library.
+Then, it gets the current date.
+Finally, it calculates the date of the previous Monday from the current date by subtracting the current day of the week (wday) from the current date and adding 1.